Falsification and consciousness: The substitution argument

 \begin{Def} \emph{Inference and prediction data are independent} if for any $o_i$, $o_i'$ and $o_r$, there is a variation

 such that $o_i \in \obs(p)$, $o_i' \in \obs(\nu(p))$ but $o_r \in \obs(p)$ and $o_r \in \obs(\nu(p))$ for some $p \in P$. \end{Def}

 Here, we use the same shorthand as in~\eqref{eq:Defor}.
 For example, the requirement $o_i \in \obs(p)$ is a shorthand for there being an $o \in \obs(p)$ which has prediction content $o_i$.
-Note that if inference and prediction data are not independent, e.g. because they have a common cause, problems of tautologies loom large, cf. Section~\ref{sec:responses}.
+The variation $\nu$ in this definition is a variation in~$P$, which describes physical systems which could, in principle, have been realized in an experiment (cf. Section~\ref{sec:Summary}).
+We note that a weaker version of this definition can be given which still implies our results below, cf. Appendix~\ref{app:weak}.
+Note that if inference and prediction data are not independent, e.g. because they have a common cause, problems of tautologies loom large, cf. Section~\ref{sec:objections}.
 Throughout the text we often refer to Definition~\ref{def:independence} simply as ``independence''.